 The second identification method was through use of the beta-gamma worksheets for plutonium production buildings.
 The analysis used only the beta-gamma worksheets from the plutonium production buildings (any building with a number starting with 7), Buildings 91 and 86, and the combined worksheets for Buildings 21, 22, and 23.
-The rosters from the beta-gamma worksheets for these buildings were used to identify workers to be assigned a notional neutron dose by the NDRP if they were not monitored for neutrons.
+The rosters from the beta-gamma worksheets for these buildings were used to identify workers.
 Beta-gamma worksheets for other buildings were not used.